Business Intelligence - Metabase

 Self-serve BI only works when the underlying data model is sound

-Metabase makes it genuinely easy for non-technical users to build questions and dashboards - until it doesn't.
-The failure mode is predictable: someone builds a question off the wrong table, a filter silently returns no rows, two dashboards show different revenue numbers for the same period, and now your leadership team is debating which chart to believe instead of making a decision.
-Without a clean semantic layer, proper field metadata, and enforced data permissions, Metabase's self-serve promise collapses into a trust problem.
+Metabase makes it easy to build questions and dashboards - until it doesn't.
+The failure mode is predictable: someone builds a question off the wrong table, two dashboards show different revenue for the same period, and leadership debates which chart to believe.
+Without a clean semantic layer, field metadata, and enforced permissions, self-serve collapses into a trust problem.
 The tool didn't fail - the foundation was never built.

-Revenue Institute goes into your Metabase instance and your underlying data warehouse together.
-We audit your existing questions and models, rebuild the table relationships and field descriptions that power the GUI query builder, set up Collections and permission groups that match how your org actually works, and write or clean up the SQL models that sit behind your most critical dashboards.
-The result is a Metabase environment where self-serve actually works because the guardrails are in place before users start clicking.
+Revenue Institute works inside your Metabase instance and your warehouse together.
+We audit your questions and models, rebuild the table relationships and field descriptions that power the query builder, set up Collections and permission groups that match how your org works, and clean up the SQL behind your critical dashboards.
+The result: self-serve works because the guardrails are in place first.

 What we do with Metabase